 Chherawala, Youssouf et Cheriet, Mohamed.
 2014. « Arabic word descriptor for handwritten word indexing and lexicon reduction ».
 Pattern Recognition, vol. 47, nº 10. p.
 3477-3486.

-Mohamed Cheriet is a professor in the Automated Manufacturing Engineering Department at ÉTS.
-His research focuses on eco-cloud computing, as well as knowledge acquisition and artificial intelligence systems.
+Mohamed Cheriet is a professor in the Department of Systems Engineering at ÉTS and Director of Synchromedia.
+His research focuses on eco-cloud computing, knowledge acquisition and artificial intelligence systems and learning algorithms.

 Program : Automated Manufacturing Engineering

 Research chair : Canada Research Chair in Smart Sustainable Eco-Cloud

 Youssouf Chherawala is a software pattern recognition engineer at Apple.
 He received his M.A.Sc. degree and a Ph.D. in electrical engineering at the ÉTS.
 He was also a postdoctoral fellow at the ÉTS Synchromedia Laboratory.